artyomtkachenko/mycv/README.md

 <br>
 ### Experience

+#### Senior Infrastructure Engineer at Atlassian March 2017 - present

+- Full stack implementation of Micro services in AWS.
+- Support and development of existing Tier 0 applications:
+  - Atlassian DNS.
+  - Atlassian Smart Edge proxies.
+  - Atlassian MAIL services.

+**Achievements:**

+- Designed and implemented a very scalable(from 500 to > 50 Million r/month) and cost efficient serverless solution which added more visibility for mail transactions and helped to detect SPAM/other mail issues.

-#### Senior DevOps Specialist at NBN Co Limited  April 2014 - Present
+#### Senior DevOps Specialist at NBN Co Limited  April 2014 - March 2017

 - Full stack automation in AWS.
 - Cloud Dev/Ops.